On the Road Eats: Best Hanukkah Dishes

-For a feast that’s worthy of the Festival of Lights, plan a trip to these eight FN-approved spots for Hanukkah dishes across the country.
-From matzo balls to borscht and latkes to brisket, we’ve got a delicious destination for every night of the Hanukkah celebration.
+For a feast that's worthy of the Festival of Lights, plan a trip to these eight Food Network-approved spots for Hanukkah dishes across the country.
+Checkout matzo balls, borscht, latkes, brisket and more.
+We’ve got a delicious destination for every night of the Hanukkah celebration.

 Flakowitz of Boynton — Boynton Beach, Fla.

-For a taste of New York way down South, head to this 50-year-old “real deal deli” that’s serving up mile-high deli sandwiches and smoked fish platters with all the trimmings in traditional Big Apple style.
-Take the trip down to Florida on a Friday and you’ll find Flakowitz’s famous potato knish on the menu, which Guy learned to make on Diners, Drive-Ins and Dives.
-The savory pastry begins with skin-on boiled potatoes that are mashed with sour cream and seasonings and wrapped in a flaky phyllo dough package, then baked until golden brown and crispy.
-Guy suggests dipping the knish in tangy mustard and raved about the inner texture that’s studded with roasted potato skins.
-Try the crackly edged knish on your next visit and you’ll soon be one of the “Flakowitz people,” just as the Florida regulars call themselves.
+For a taste of New York way down South, head to this 50-year-old "real-deal deli," according to Guy, that's serving up mile-high deli sandwiches, stuffed cabbage (pictured) and smoked fish platters.
+On Fridays you'll find Flakowitz's famous potato knish on the menu, which Guy learned to make on Diners, Drive-Ins and Dives.
+The savory pastry begins with skin-on boiled potatoes that are mashed with sour cream and seasonings, wrapped in a flaky phyllo dough package, then baked until golden brown and crispy.
+Try the crackly edged knish on your next visit and you’ll soon be one of the "Flakowitz people," just as the Florida regulars call themselves.

 The Bagel Delicatessen & Restaurant — Denver

-You might not expect to find real deal matzo ball soup in the middle of Colorado, but this Denver-based deli has been serving up traditional Jewish delicacies for 44 years.
-Guy stopped in just for a bowl of their original-recipe soup, which is so popular that the kitchen churns out 15 to 20 gallons of broth a day.
-The matzo balls are “super light and tender with a great texture” and complement the comforting ginger-infused chicken soup.
-Guy also got a kick out of the restaurant’s kishke, a sort of Jewish meatloaf made with matzo meal, vegetables and flavorful schmaltz.
-Spiced with the house au jus mix, the ground veggie mixture of carrots, onion and celery is shaped into a large log and baked into what Guy deemed “a matzo ball gone wild,” with an added sweet note from the carrots and deep richness from the melted schmaltz.
-Both tender and moist, a slice of kishke is a delicious holiday dish for dunking in hot au jus after a bowl of Denver’s best matzo ball soup.
+This Denver-based deli has been serving up traditional Jewish delicacies for 44 years.
+Guy stopped in just for a bowl of their original matzo ball soup, which is so popular that the kitchen churns out 15 to 20 gallons of broth a day.
+The matzo balls are "super light and tender with a great texture" and complement the comforting ginger-infused broth.
+Guy also got a kick out of the restaurant's kishke, a sort of Jewish meatloaf made with matzo meal, vegetables and flavorful schmaltz.
+Spiced with the house au jus mix, the ground veggie mixture is shaped into a large log and baked into what Guy deemed "a matzo ball gone wild."